oconnor663/bao_experiments/README.md

   benchmarks](https://github.com/sneves/blake2-avx2/blob/master/bench.sh)
   run on my machine have BLAKE2sp slightly outperforming BLAKE2bp, while I'm getting the opposite from my Rust code.
-- Hashing multiple parents in parallel on a single thread also doesn't seem to help.
+- Hashing multiple parents in parallel on each thread also doesn't seem to help.
 Again, I'm not sure why.
 Maybe growing the working set of each thread hurts cache performance.
 - A 4-ary tree layout is about 4% faster, due to making full use of the 128-byte BLAKE2b block size.
 The implementations we're testing here are simplified, though, without the logic necessary to handle